lizconlan/hansard-scraper/README.md

 Thanks to the flexibility of Mongo, we can pull out Hansard content by Member name, by day, section or column reference.
 The column reference retrieval isn't 100% accurate as some of the data - notably for tables and divisions - isn't in the source HTML but it's still an interesting example of what can be done.

+A separate project, tentatively entitled the "Small Hansard Collider" is scratching out the early stages of using a more detailed data source.
+However this has not yet been open sourced as the necessary permissions have yet to be sought from the original data owners.

 ## Bonus Features

 As well as scraping the HTML into the db, there are also rake tasks to manipulate the stored data.